lockss/lockss-rtd-manual/docs/troubleshooting/xfs.rst

                =                       sectsz=4096  sunit=1 blks, lazy-count=1
       realtime =none                   extsz=4096   blocks=0, rtextents=0

-   Note that in the example above, ``ftype=0``.

    .. note::

-      If the output contains ``ftype=1``, there is nothing wrong with your XFS filesystem and you should not proceed with the instructions on this page!
+      In the example above, ``ftype=0``.
+If your output contains ``ftype=1``, there is nothing wrong with your XFS filesystem and you should not proceed with the instructions on this page!

 2. Stop the K3s service: